strogonoff/jekyll-theme-eva/README.md

 - Create _data/albums and populate it with album data

 Note:
-uses plugins and Node (Webpack), so not suitable for Github pages auto-build.
+uses plugins and Node (Webpack), so not suitable for GitHub Pages auto-build.

 See in action: **[Illustrator’s site](https://eval.ee/)**